Got a question that is not answered here? Hit us up anytime to get the answers you need!

 DOES EXILE SHIP INTERNATIONALLY?

 Additionally, we have distributors in many countries which import boards and sell them directly to the public.
-Please see our international page for a list of international distributors which may be able to help you get a brand new exile skimboard at the best possible price.
+Please contact us to see if your country has current distribution which may be able to help you get a brand new exile skimboard at the best possible price.

 HOW DO I GET MY SKIMBOARD REPAIRED?